mbialoru/timebox/docs/style_guide.md

   pointers.

-* Each method / function name should begin with a verb, then same rules like for class names should be followed.
+* Each method / function name should begin with a verb, then same rules like for variable names should be followed.
+This rule does not apply for constructors and destructors for obvious reasons.

 * Arguments should be prepended with ‘t_’, rest of the name should follow snake_case.
 Remaining prefix adding rules add their corresponding part after `t`